 - Energy cost from Level 3 charging can be 2-3 more expensive per kWh than charging at home.

-- Slightly faster battery degradation if Level 3 is used for majority of charging,
+- Slightly faster battery degradation is expected if Level 3 is used for majority of charging,